aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week05/index.md

 ### MediaPipe

-MediaPipe is the simplest option in the sense that it doesn't require any special hardware and works wi
+MediaPipe is the simplest option in the sense that it doesn't require any special hardware and works with different operating systems.

 Pros: